 Partition of the Ottoman Empire

-On 10 August in 1920 AD/CE, the peace treaty (commanly kown as Treaty of Sèvres) was signed between the Ottoman Empire on one hand, and on the other the Allies (excluding Russia and the United States) at Sèvres, France.
-The treaty, which liquidated the Ottoman Empire and virtually abolished Turkish sovereignty, followed in the main the decisions reached San Remo.
+On 10 August 1920 CE, the Treaty of Sèvres was signed between the Ottoman Empire and the Allied Powers (excluding Russia and the United States) in Sèvres, France.

 Treaty of Sèvres, 1920